true-happiness/true-happiness.github.io/_posts/2016-03-22-why-meditate.markdown

 ---
 layout:     post
 title:      "Why Meditate?"
-subtitle:   "We meditate to let our heart see its own Truth."
+subtitle:   "We meditate to let the heart sees its own Truth."
 date:       2016-03-22 12:00:00
 author:     "Supakorn Laohasongkram"
 tags: ['practice-of-true-happiness']
 ---
 There are 3 goals in meditation.

 <ol>